Liquid Waste Management Plan

 How much is this going to cost?
 Are we going to have to pay again?

-nadco54 asked almost 3 years ago
+nadco54 asked over 3 years ago

 Thank you for the question.
 The final solution and cost is still under review.
 Knowing that the upgrades were eventually going to take place finance has indeed been planning for the expenditure.
 Upgrades must be completed in the very near future.
 However the District will apply for federal and provincial grants as grant programs become available, however this is unknown and uncertain and cannot be relied on.